Please review the sections below for more information about the Specialized Master's Program policies.

 • Should audiovisual assistance be required, students should email General Services.

 • Violation of these policies may result in suspension from room reservation and usage.
-Students should report all violation issues to their program office.
+Students should report all violations to their program office.

-If the student is completing more than one degree program at Washington University, they must file a separate intent for each degree program and provide all of the requested information.
+If the student is completing more than one degree program at Washington University, they must file a separate form for each degree program and provide all of the requested information.

 Awards and Honors